ccozad/agents-hackathon/README.md

 ## Human Pose Widget
 Given pose information, show a 3D avatar with the pose.
 New Gradio widget

+Resources
+ - [Sapiens Foundation Model](https://www.meta.com/emerging-tech/codec-avatars/sapiens/)
+ - [Ultralytics Pose Task](https://docs.ultralytics.com/tasks/pose/)

 ## Next Move MCP
 Take in state for a simple game (Black Jack, Uno, Poker, a maze, etc.) and suggest next move.
 Have agent play a few rounds of the game.
 Maybe have agents play each other.

-# Resources

-## Human Pose
- - [Sapiens Foundation Model](https://www.meta.com/emerging-tech/codec-avatars/sapiens/)
- - [Ultralytics Pose Task](https://docs.ultralytics.com/tasks/pose/)